Best Disney World Ticket Choice: After Hours or More Days?

 How important is entertainment?
 Are you just there to ride?

 Shows and many entertainment offerings don’t operate during After Hours.
-At the Magic Kingdom, you’ll be getting the chance to see Disney Enchantment.
-But if you only go to After Hours you’re giving up the Festival of Fantasy Parade.
-Popular Meet & Greets are a go, and some After Hours events have rare characters.
+At the Magic Kingdom, you’ll get the chance to see Disney Enchantment.
+But if you only go to After Hours, you’re giving up the Festival of Fantasy Parade.
+Popular Meet & Greets may be a go, and some After Hours events have rare characters.
 But street entertainers and theatrical shows are usually done for the day.

-Doing some of them during the mix-in is a possibility.
-But you’ll need to pick and choose and some may be done even before the mix-in starts.
+Doing some of this entertainment during the mix-in is a possibility.
+But you’ll need to pick and choose, and some may be done even before the mix-in starts.
 Unless you’re that person who disses Animal Kingdom as a half-day park because all you can do there is a half-dozen rides, you’re probably going to feel the trade-off.

 How long is your trip?